JustaMushroom/soundcloud_dl/README.md

 The user is given the choice on where to save the file and all downloaded mp3 files are encoded using ffmpeg.

+*Embedding of album art will be supported in a later version.*

 ## Requirements
 - [Python](https://www.python.org/)
 - [ffmpeg](https://www.ffmpeg.org/)